KoteswararaoNadikoti/Digital-Music-Store-Data-Analysis/README.md

 ## Overview

+Digital Music Store is the Online Store that sells music albums.
 In this endeavor, I took a closer look at Digital Music Store.
 The challenge was to empower the management with valuable insights using MySQL.

 <br/>